 We have prepared an import template so that you do not have to deal with the correct structure of your import file.

 Please fill in the spreadsheet with three measures that are exemplary for your project.
 We will then take over the check.

 If the data sample is successful, we will gladly transfer the full data set.

-Note: Please allow at least 3 days for the export process.
+Note: Please allow at least 3 days for the import process.

 Before you start filling the sample data, you should be able to answer the following questions with Yes.